nguyenhuy0905/random-discord-bot/README.md

 ### Changelog
+- **0.1.1**: Ready for more "public use".
+I omitted 0.1.0 because that version didn't even start
 - **0.0.2**: Started tweaking to fit a more "general" use case
 - **0.0.1**: Release one for me and my own use case only

+### What's next for this project?
+- Maybe just simple as change the mount location.
+- Add some command utilities, i.e. what version is the server on, what mods the server requires.